 If you are preparing to become a mother, you are about to learn how incredibly strong you really are.
-You will endure all of the physical demands of labor, delivery, and recovery; and you will have a love for your child that is more powerful than you could ever imagine.
-Of course most women would prefer to go through the birthing process with a partner at her side.
+You will endure all of the physical demands of labor, delivery, and recovery; you will have a love for your child that is more powerful than you could ever imagine.
+Of course, most women would prefer to go through the birthing process with a partner at her side.
 But if for whatever reason it doesn’t work out that way, remember that you are stronger than you know, and you have it in your power to create exactly the birth that you want.

 You Don’t Have to Be Alone

 Some moms know from the beginning that they will be birthing without a husband or partner; others have a change in circumstance during the pregnancy that results in their partner being absent (if the father needs to travel for work, is deployed, or if you part ways, for example).
 Either way, if you know you will not have your partner by your side, remember that you don’t have to be alone if you don’t want to.
 You should create whatever situation you feel will give you the most confidence or comfort.

 If you’d feel more comfortable with your mother or sister or best friend by your side, make sure you have those arrangements in place ahead of time.
 (Also make sure that the hospital or birthing center staff is aware if there is someone you specifically don’t want in the delivery room.)
 If you want someone who has lots of experience helping women through the birthing process, consider hiring a doula.
 A doula is a certified caregiver who is trained to be your advocate and companion during labor.